ucsb-cs156/m23/_lectures/week09b.md

 ## If your team is already at 100 points but not yet at 200 or more:

+* Important: Bonus points (the extra credit points between 100 and 200) are only available for PRs that are *mergeable by staff at or before 9am Friday*.
 * Discuss as a team: do you want to continue working on coding and PRs, or start on your release notes/final presentation?
 * If you want to continue, what are you your best candidates from the remaining PRs to get merged by Friday afternoon?
 * Make a post with the team consensus and tag Prof. Conrad